Play On

 Eligibility

-- You must able to produce financial accounts that show two consecutive years’ worth of profit and loss that are externally audited;
+entity; - You must able to produce financial accounts that show two consecutive years’ worth of profit and loss, with external audits where available;

 - There must be evidence of previous project work, either via additional documents submitted or on social media platforms or your website;